bestSWPteam/RentAssistantApplication/README.md

 - **CI Workflow run results:** [GitHub Actions tab](https://github.com/bestSWPteam/RentAssistantApplication/actions)

 Each tool will fail the pipeline if issues are detected, ensuring that only secure and properly configured code is pushed.

+### Continuous Deployment

+We do not currently use Continuous Deployment in this project.
+All deployments are triggered manually after testing and approval.
+In future sprints, we may introduce CD using GitHub Actions or third-party tools like Render or Railway.